xrarch/xremu/README.md

         Specify how many XR/17032 processors to simulate.
 Default is 1.

     -threads [count]
         Specify how many host threads to spread simulated CPU load across.
-Default is same as CPU count.
+Default is half of CPU count.

     -asyncdisk
         Simulate disk seek times.